Looking for all Articles by Hannah Sycamore?

 4. Have conversations about reading

-5. Set yourself a goal
+5. Set a flexible goal

-7. Get inspired by authors
+6. Get inspired by authors

-Pupils can still be inspired by authors and interact with them, even without access to their books.
+Encourage pupils to be inspired by authors and interact with them over a holiday, even if they don't have access to their books.
 Our Authors Live events(this will open in a new window) are a great place to start, with over 80 events to watch online for free with some of the UK's best-loved authors.

-8. Create a reading space
+7. Create a reading space

 A great way to be enthused about reading is to create a cosy reading space or reading corner.
 This does not need to take much – just a few cushions or blanket or try rearranging the furniture to create a dedicated space for reading.
 Encourage families to work together to create their own reading space, and then settle down to read a book together.

-9. Have some fun!
+8. Have some fun!

 Sometimes, all pupils need to remain positive is a silly and fun activity around books.
-This could be reading in the most unexpected place (within current guidelines) and asking pupils and families to share photos, or create a book throwing video(this will open in a new window) involving different members of the school or local community.
-Creating some excitement and enjoyment around books is a great way to help pupils remain positive about reading.
+These are great tasks to set over the holidays, to get families thinking and talking about reading and books.
+This could be reading in the most unexpected place (also known as extreme reading) and asking pupils and families to share photos, or create a book throwing video(this will open in a new window) involving different members of the school or local community.
+These are great activities for starting conversations about books.
+Creating some excitement and enjoyment around books helps pupils remain positive about reading.